 A policeman had repeatedly used the police database for private purposes.
 With these queries, he wanted to get information about people around him (e.g. ex-girlfriends or neighbors) He received a fine of 600 euros due to this offense.

-advertising calls without consent
+Advertising calls without consent

 The call center kikXXL GmbH was commissioned by various companies from a wide variety of industries to make advertising calls.
 However, there was no mutual consent for this.
 As a result, many of those affected complained to the company.
 However, this did not stop the call center from continuing to make these unwanted advertising calls.

-Online shop with outdated software
+Online store with outdated software

 The Lower Saxony data protection authority found in investigations against the company out that it uses an outdated version of xt:Commerce, which has not been supplied with security updates since 2014.
 Among other things, the software still uses the hash function MD5, which has not been in line with current security standards for several years…. […]

-Company refuses access to data protection authority
+Company denies access to data protection authority

 In an unannounced on-site inspection, a German company refused access to its premises.
 The Bavarian State Office for Data Protection Supervision then imposed a fine of EUR 20,000.
 After the accused filed an objection to this fine, it was lowered to EUR 7,000.